deathwatchgaming/Unity-FPS-Crosshair/Assets/DWG/UBRS/Resources/UI/Crosshair/Info/CrosshairReadMe.txt

 ___________________________________________________________________________________

+NOTE: As this is optional, if you do not want to use a center image you would need to comment out the un-commented related sections in script that pertain to center image.

 6.A)  In UI -> Canvas -> Crosshair, create "Image"  & rename "Cross Center"

 6.B)  Make sure the layer is set to: "UI"

 6.C) Modify:

 Rect Transform
 ---------------